faasm/faasm/docs/proto_faaslets.md

-## Proto-functions
+## Proto-Faaslets

-Proto-functions are a way to reduce the initialisation time of functions.
+Proto-Faaslets are a way to reduce the initialisation time of functions.
 They are a chunk of code that executes once and is then used to spawn all subsequent function invocations.
-The complete state of the function after proto-function execution is duplicated for all subsequent function invocations.
+The complete state of the function after Proto-Faaslet execution is duplicated for all subsequent function invocations.

-The proto-function should be idempotent as it may be run more than once.
+The Proto-Faaslet should be idempotent as it may be run more than once.

 Proto-function code is marked up with the `FAASM_ZYGOTE` macro: